-The inspector met with a staff member who was on duty on the morning of the inspection.
-They were supporting a resident present at the start of the inspection.
-This resident currently chose to attend the residential service during the day for an individualised service and returned home every night due to health issues.
+The inspector met with two members of staff who were on duty on the morning of the inspection.
+They were supporting residents present at the start of the inspection.
+This resident currently chose to attend the residential service during the day for an individualised service and enjoyed additional activities with support from their personal assistants allocated by an external agency.
 Staff were observed engaging with the resident in a positive, respectful and knowledgeable manner during their time, whilst preparing to go out for activities.
-The activities included a short walk locally, and returning home for the evening.
-Throughout this interaction the resident was observed calm and relaxed, while staff had advised that due to the presence of a new person they may commence vocalising, this did not occur due to the staffs ability and experience of supporting this resident.
-Staff were also observed communicating with the resident in their preferred choice.
-Staff used LAMH and also tools of reference where required.
-At all times the resident was at ease and calm with the staffs support.
+The activities included a short walk locally, bingo and relaxing at home for the evening, in addition, some residents were choosing activities in line with their preferences and abilities.
+Throughout this interaction the resident was observed calm and relaxed, while staff advised of the residents communication abilities and preferences.
+The inspector met two residents during this inspection.
+The inspector noted the ease of staff during their interactions with both residents, the use of communication tools, and guided the inspector throughout both interactions in a respectful manner towards the residents.
+One resident, chose to communicate with the inspector on their own, with the aid of a communication device.
+Both residents' stated they were very content with the service but one resident asked about additional hours for a personal assistant to engage in writing activities outside of the centre.
+The inspector spoke with the person in charge and was advised that an application would be made for this resident.

-Oaklands was located on a campus setting on the edge of a large town and had good access to a wide range of facilities and amenities.
-The centre consisted of a two storey detached house and provided full-time residential service for up to four people.
-The house had a spacious sitting room, a well-equipped kitchen and provided residents with a comfortable living environment.
+Abbey view was located on the edge of a large town and had good access to a wide range of facilities and amenities.
+The centre consisted of a single storey detached house and provided full-time residential service for up to six people and respite facilities for 3 residents.
+The house had a spacious sitting room with a dining area, a well-equipped kitchen, as well as kitchenettes in apartments.
+This provided residents with a comfortable living environment.
 However, some areas required minor improvements and maintenance to ensure that all surfaces could be effectively cleaned.